 Ordinarily, companies will have a comprehensive, coordinated communication strategy to ensure that all stakeholders receive the appropriate communications at the appropriate time.
-Employees, shareholders, public markets, will likely all be entitled to information about a RIF at some point in time.
+Employees, shareholders, public markets, and potentially governments or other stakeholders will likely all be entitled to information about a RIF at some point in time.